2018dakotac/ENSC251/README.md

-# ENSC251
-Student Application Sorter
+# Student Application Sorter
-Written for linux based OS in C++ with a command line interface
+Written for ENSC 251 in a linux based OS with C++ through the command line